Cadienvan/key-value-cache/README.md

 npm install @cadienvan/key-value-cache
 ```

-# Why did you build it?

-I wanted to build a simple key-value cache mechanism with low footprint and easy to use.
-I also wanted to be able to use it both synchronously and asynchronously.

 # How can I use it?

 You can import and instance a new KeyValueCache object as follows: